Get world-class care at vetted and accredited hospitals in Thailand.

 Pre-vetted facilities chosen by our team that meet our rigorous standards for quality and safety

 Founded in 1964 by Professor Dr. Uthai Rutnin, Rutnin Eye Hospital is Thailand's first hospital specializing exclusively in ophthalmology.
-The hospital has more than 39 ophthalmologists trained at institutions in Thailand, Canada, and the United States covering all eye subspecialties.
-Recognized as a Center of Excellence by the Asia Pacific Association of Cataract and Refractive Surgeons (APACRS), Rutnin operates three operating theaters, a day surgery unit, and specialized pediatric eye center
+Around 40 board-certified ophthalmologists trained in Thailand, Canada and the United States cover every eye subspecialty, supported by three international-standard operating theatres, a day surgery unit and a 24-hour inpatient department.
+Rutnin publishes its cataract surgery prices openly, by lens type.

 Praram 9 Hospital is a 300-bed private hospital in Bangkok that has been providing advanced healthcare since 1992.
 JCI-accredited since 2010, the hospital is recognized for complex medical procedures including kidney transplants, cardiac surgery, and brain surgery.
 Having performed over 1,000 kidney transplants, it ranks as Thailand's leading private hospital for this specialty and was named 9th among Thailand's top hospitals by Newsweek in 2025.